adrienkaiser/ODFfibConvert/README.md

    Description: Conversion ITK/fib.
 Give either an ODF image in itk format or fib format, if both are given the conversion ITK to fib will be done.
+   The ODF itk image must be a vector image containing the 15 spherical harmonics coefficients for each voxel.

    Author(s): Adrien Kaiser